JustinLove/onelife-client-patches/README.md

 Adds key actions that do very specific things at the mouse pointer cell, versus the default click which does very context sensitive things based on precise hit detection.

 Press F1 to close the say field without erasing it if you need to do something.
+Press shift-backspace to close and clear the say field (e.g. "YOU ARE ...
+DEAD")

 This feature may conflict with openSayFieldOnTypingLower.